Springer (vehicle): Description

 Springers were operated by "Radio Control Armoured Companies", a company made up of three Sturmgeschütz 40 armoured control vehicles, each controlling three Springers and a Sturmgeschütz command vehicle.

 The Springer showed the same problems as other remote-controlled demolition vehicles: They were expensive and not very reliable.
-As the explosive charge was an integral part of the vehicle, it could be used only once.
+As the explosive charge was an integral part of the vehicle, it could only be used once.

 Survivors

 An NSU Springer is displayed at The Tank Museum, UK.
 Another example is preserved at the MM PARK near Strasbourg, in France.